oaeproject/Hilary/README.md

 ### Docker Quickstart Guide

 The recommended way to install docker is to follow the official guide at https://docs.docker.com/engine/installation/.
-Make sure you have `docker-compose` version `>= 1.6.0` before you proceed to cloning the repos.
+Make sure you have `docker` version `>= 17.x` and `docker-compose` version `>= 1.6.0` before you proceed to cloning the repos.
 Check your versions by running the following commands:

 ```
 $ docker -v